CTE High School Courses Background Image

 SURF ID Lookup

-After you receive your SURF ID, you can submit your Petition for Credit stating that if you meet the requirements, you want MiraCosta to transcript your credit.
-District petition lInks:
+After you receive your SURF ID, you can submit your Petition for Credit stating that if you meet the requirements, you want MiraCosta to transcript your credit with your final exam/project grade.

 Submit Portfolio